-The short answer to how often should you wash/change your sheets is: It depends.
+The short answer to how often you should wash/change your sheets is: It depends.
 On average, most experts recommend weekly washings.

-You might be able to get away with washing your linens once every two weeks if you’re pressed for time, or you don’t sleep in your bed every night.
-However, if any of the following conditions apply to you, consider laundering your sheets at least once per week:
+You might be able to get away with washing your bedsheets once every two weeks if you don’t sleep in your bed every night.
+However, if any of the following apply to you, consider laundering your sheets at least once per week:

 - You have dust or pollen allergies